manuelp0116/AI-Tutor-sdev220-/Readme.md

    This method sets the topic for the AI tutor in learn and quiz modes.
 It takes one parameter:

-   - `topic`: The topic of discussion (e.g., "fractions", "World War I").
+   - `topic`: The topic of discussion.
+For example, fractions", "World War I", etc.

    The `addTopic` method sets the AI tutor's topic, which helps direct the AI's focus when generating responses in learn and quiz modes.